Consumer edition active

 Drug

 Drugs in the 10 classes vary in how likely they are to cause a substance use disorder.
-The likelihood is termed addiction liability.
-Addiction liability depends upon a combination of factors including
+The potential for misuse of these drugs depends upon a combination of factors, including the following:

 • How the drug is used